c383d893/AMF-LSU-Database-and-Pipeline2/2024_AMFPipeline/2024_AMFPipeline_ASV/README_ASV_LSU_AMF_pipeline.txt

 # Bash scripts to run on SLURM
-./AMFseqTrimParallel.sh   # this one will trim primers from the raw sequences ./AMFtrimmedToASVs.sh   # this one will quality-filter the primer-trimmed sequences, truncate reads to fixed lengths based on user input, denoise, concatenate FWD and REV reads into ASVs, and cluster into 97% OTUs.
-Then, this separated FWD and REV to BLAST against AMF in the reference database and subsets the OTU seqs and table to include only BLAST positive OTUS
+./AMFseqTrimParallel.sh   # this one will trim primers from the raw sequences ./AMFtrimmedToASVs.sh   # this one will quality-filter the primer-trimmed sequences, truncate reads to fixed lengths based on user input, denoise, concatenate FWD and REV reads into ASVs.
+Then, this separated FWD and REV to BLAST against AMF in the reference database and subsets the ASV seqs and table to include only BLAST positive ASVS
-./AMFalignseqs.sh # align sequence to database sequences (FWD and REV separately), then concatenate ./AMFbuildTree.sh   # this one places environmental (OTU) sequences onto the backbone tree using RAxML ./AMFlaunchTrees.sh   # this one optimizes AMFbuildTree.sh for parallel processing for a particular dataset (just decides how many parallel jobs need to be run for a given set of OTUs)
+./AMFalignseqs.sh # align sequence to database sequences (FWD and REV separately), then concatenate ./AMFbuildTree.sh   # this one places environmental (OTU) sequences onto the backbone tree using RAxML ./AMFlaunchTrees.sh   # this one optimizes AMFbuildTree.sh for parallel processing for a particular dataset (just decides how many parallel jobs need to be run for a given set of ASVs)

 # R scripts:
 ./AMFdada2.R    # this gets called by AMFtrimmedToASVs.sh
-./AMFcladeExtract.R    # outputs OTU table and rep-seqs file subsetted to include AMF only ./AMFcladeExtract_family.R # outputs OTU table and rep-seqs file subsetted to include AMF for each family ./AMFconcatseqs.R # concatenates aligned seqs ./AMFalignseqs.R # aligns R1 and R2 separately ./AMFcutLSUdb.R # Cuts database to match study seq cutoffs ./AMFextractBLAST.R # extract blast OTUs ./AMFsplitR1R2 # split R1 and R2 before blasting
+./AMFcladeExtract.R    # outputs ASV table and rep-seqs file subsetted to include AMF only ./AMFcladeExtract_family.R # outputs ASV table and rep-seqs file subsetted to include AMF for each family ./AMFconcatseqs.R # concatenates aligned seqs ./AMFalignseqs.R # aligns R1 and R2 separately ./AMFcutLSUdb.R # Cuts database to match study seq cutoffs ./AMFextractBLAST.R # extract blast ASVs ./AMFsplitR1R2 # split R1 and R2 before blasting

 ###################################